 We next conduct two types of small case studies of event time prediction.
-This time we apply challenging setting by using short event queries\footnote{Compared with EventTime dataset for which the average number of tokens of event descriptions is 17.3, the average number of tokens of the queries in our test is only 3.2.} to estimate their dates under year granularity by applying TimeBERT without any fine-tuning.
+This time we apply a challenging setting by using short time-sensitive queries related to events\footnote{Compared with EventTime dataset for which the average number of tokens of event descriptions is 17.3, the average number of tokens of the queries here is only 3.2.} to estimate their dates under year granularity by applying BiTimeBERT without any fine-tuning.
 The queries represent non-recurring as well as recurring events.
-A non-recurring event is the event that occurred on one specific time point (e.g., "9/11 attacks"), while a recurring event is the one that occurred multiple times in the past (e.g., "Summer Olympic Games").
-Similar to Section \ref{similarity_section}, we compare the cosine similarity of the representations between query and each temporal expression.
+A non-recurring event is an event that occurred at one specific time point (e.g., "9/11 attacks"), while a recurring event is one that occurred multiple times in the past (e.g., "Summer Olympic Games").
+Similar to Section \ref{similarity_section}, we compare the cosine similarity of the representations between a query and each temporal expression.
 However, rather than computing ACC and MAE using the date with the largest similarity score, we return a ranked list of dates and calculate MRR (Mean Reciprocal Rank) for the non-recurring event test.
-This is done in order to check "where is the correct time of non-recurring event located in the list".
-On the other hand, for the recurring event test, we use MAP (Mean Average Precision) to find "if all occurrence dates of an recurring event appeared on the top of the list".
+This is done in order to find "where is the correct time of non-recurring event located in the list".
+On the other hand, for the recurring event test, we use MAP (Mean Average Precision) to find "if all occurrence dates of a recurring event are at the top of list".